 Some arrhythmias do not carry any symptoms and are not a cause for concern.
 The most common symptom is an increased awareness of heartbeat, also known as palpitations.
 Palpitations can occur either frequently, infrequently, and can also go on continuously.
 These type of arrhythmias can cause annoyance, and are mostly harmless.

-When an arrhythmia causes the heart to beat too slow or two fast to be able supply what the body needs, a person may suffer from low blood pressure and experience lightheadedness, dizziness
+When an arrhythmia causes the heart to beat too slow or two fast to be able supply what the body needs, a person may suffer from low blood pressure and experience lightheadedness, dizziness, and may even faint.

 Some arrhythmias signal the presence of more serious ailments, and some even increase the risk of certain conditions, like strokes or embolisation, heart failure and cardiac death.
 Sudden Arrhythmia Death Syndome (SADS) is sudden death from a cardiac arrest caused by arrhythmia.
 Although SADS can also be due to other causes, it commonly stems from coronary artery disease.

 Image: Irregular Heartbeat

 IRREGULAR HEARTBEAT DIAGNOSISThe doctor can determine whether the arrhythmia is acute or chronic by taking the person’s medical history, and to determine whether they are sensitive to certain substances like alcohol, caffeine and other drugs.
 The doctor can also take a persons pulse or use a stethoscope to determine whether the heart rate is regular or irregular.

 IRREGULAR HEARTBEAT TESTThe most specific test to assess a person’s heart rhythm is through an electrocardiogram (ECG).
 Another method is through Holter monitor, an EKG which can be worn for a day to record any instances of irregular heartbeat as they occur during a 24-hour period.